hueitan/snap.svg.zpd/README.md

 This is an an adaptation of Andrea Leofreddi's [SVGPan library](https://code.google.com/p/svgpan/), version 1.2.2, for use as a [Snap.svg](http://snapsvg.io/) plugin.

+This usually use on present view only.
+Not for Storing, modifying the paper.

 [DEMO](http://huei90.github.io/snap.svg.zpd)

 ### Install